 Click here to watch/listen to virtual town hall meetings, read daily e-newsletters & press releases.

 Rep. Tulsi Gabbard and her team have been working since the beginning of the coronavirus crisis to bring more resources home to Hawaiʻi, while also keeping Hawaiʻi residents informed through a resource hub on her website, regular e-newsletter updates, and weekly virtual town hall events including public officials and community leaders to provide updates and directly answer constituent questions.
-On August 4, she hosted her nineteenth, weekly virtual town hall meeting since the beginning of the crisis.
+On September 23, she hosted her twenty-second, virtual town hall meeting since the beginning of the crisis.
 Read on to learn more about Rep. Gabbard's response to this crisis, or...

 Protecting and Providing for Americans During the Crisis